ertural/datascience_projects/README.md

 7. Most popular five cuisines in top 5 cities
 8. Map of the Restaurants in Toronto
 9. Most Appreciated Restaurants in Toronto
-10.0.
-“Pai Northern Thai Kitchen”
+10. “Pai Northern Thai Kitchen”
     + Wordcloud of the reviews of “Pai Northern Thai Kitchen”
     + Sentiment Analysis - Postive and Not So Postive Words of “Pai Northern Thai Kitchen”
     + Calculate Sentiment for the reviews
     + Top 5 Negative Reviews
     + Top 5 Positive Reviews
-10.6.
-Most Common Bigrams of “Pai Northern Thai Kitchen” 10.7.
-Relationship among words
+    + Most Common Bigrams of “Pai Northern Thai Kitchen”
-Highly criticized restaurants in Toronto
+    + Relationship among words
+11. “Toula Restaurant & Bar”
-11.0.
-“Toula Restaurant & Bar”
+    + Word Cloud of the reviews of “Toula Restaurant & Bar”
-11.1.
-Word Cloud of the reviews of “Toula Restaurant & Bar” 11.2.
-Sentiment Analysis - Postive and Not So Postive Words of “Toula Restaurant & Bar” 11.3.
-Calculate Sentiment for the reviews
+    + Sentiment Analysis - Postive and Not So Postive Words of “Toula Restaurant & Bar”
+    + Calculate Sentiment for the reviews
-11.4.
-Top 5 Negative Reviews of “Toula Restaurant & Bar” 11.5.
-Top 5 Positive Reviews “Toula Restaurant & Bar”
+    + Top 5 Negative Reviews of “Toula Restaurant & Bar”
-11.6.
-Most Common Bigrams of “Toula Restaurant & Bar” 11.7.
-Relationship among words in “Toula Restaurant & Bar” Proportion of closed restaurants types in Toronto 12.1.
-The most negative comments among the closed restaurants 12.2.
-Locations of the Open/Closed Restaurants in Toronto Map 12.3.
-An interactive map of restaurants in Toronto with their average ratings 12.4.
-The reviews given by customer for closed restaurants in Toronto related to food, service, ambience and staff 12.5.
-Word Cloud of the reviews of Watermark Irish Pub 12.6.
-Sentiment Analysis - Postive and Not So Postive Words of “Watermark Irish Pub” 12.7.
-Calculate Sentiment for the reviews of “Watermark Irish Pub” 12.8.
-Top 5 Negative Reviews of “Watermark Irish Pub”
+    + Top 5 Positive Reviews “Toula Restaurant & Bar”
+    + Most Common Bigrams of “Toula Restaurant & Bar”
+    + Relationship among words in “Toula Restaurant & Bar”
+12. Proportion of closed restaurants types in Toronto
+    + The most negative comments among the closed restaurants+Locations of the Open/Closed Restaurants in Toronto Map
+    + An interactive map of restaurants in Toronto with their average ratings
+    + The reviews given by customer for closed restaurants in Toronto related to food, service, ambience and staff
+    + Word Cloud of the reviews of Watermark Irish Pub
+    + Sentiment Analysis - Postive and Not So Postive Words of “Watermark Irish Pub”
+    + Calculate Sentiment for the reviews of “Watermark Irish Pub”
+    + Top 5 Negative Reviews of “Watermark Irish Pub”